dfelinto/blender-manual/manual/modeling/surfaces/editing.rst

 To toggle the cyclic property of a surface along one axis, use :kbd:`C` and choose either :guilabel:`cyclic U` or :guilabel:`cyclic V` from the :doc:`Toggle pop-up menu </modeling/surfaces>`.
 The corresponding surface's outer edges will join together to form a "closed" surface.

-.. admonition:: Inner and Outer
+.. note:: Inner and Outer
-   :class: note

    Surfaces have an "inner" and "outer" face, the first being black whereas the latter is correctly shaded - there does not seem to be any "double sided" shading option for surfaces...).
 When you close a surface in one or two directions, you might get an entirely black object!
 In this case, just
    FIXME(TODO: Internal Link;